finos/community/governance/README.md

 The [default governance policy](Software-Projects/CONTRIBUTING.template.md) for FINOS open source software projects follows a governance-by-contribution model.
 Project maintainers have the last word on technical matters, reaching decisions by consensus if possible and by vote if necessary.
 Anyone who has made a substantial contribution (of any kind) to the project may be nominated to become a maintainer.

-## Open Standard and Open Specification Projects
+## Open Standard Projects

-Open Source collaboration goes beyond code, and our community hosts several open standard and open specification projects.
-New FINOS open standards / specification projects are recommended to use the Joint Development Foundation [Community Specification](https://github.com/CommunitySpecification/1.0) process for standards development.
+Open Source collaboration goes beyond code, and our community hosts several projects focused on building a specification or a standard for an API, a data model, a protocol or even a shared policy.
+New FINOS open standards projects are recommended to use the Joint Development Foundation [Community Specification](https://github.com/CommunitySpecification/1.0) process for standards development.
 Detailed Information about FINOS open standards / specification project governance and how to propose a new stan can be found in the [Standards Projects Documentation](Standards-Projects).

 ## Special Interest Groups